bramptonsouthwest/lego-robotics/README.md

 6. **Test and Refine:**
    - **Performance Testing:** Students will test their program to ensure the driving base can accurately park between the blue lines.
 They will make adjustments to the turning angle, movement distances, and sensor sensitivity as needed to improve accuracy and performance.

 By the end of this module, students will gain experience in programming precise movements and utilizing sensors for navigation tasks.
-They will develop a better understanding of how to execute complex maneuvers, such as parallel parking, which is essential for more advanced driving baseics challenges.
+They will develop a better understanding of how to execute complex maneuvers, such as parallel parking, which is essential for more advanced robotics challenges.

 ### BEG-A-T - TUT: If Statements